-- The MMU recommends that PJM approve one RT SCED case for each five minute interval to dispatch resources during that interval, and that PJM calculate prices using LPC for that five minute interval using the same approved RT SCED case.
+- The MMU recommends that PJM approve one RT SCED case for each five minute interval to dispatch resources during that interval using a five minute ramp time, and that PJM calculate prices using LPC for that five minute interval using the same approved RT SCED case.
 (Priority: High.
-First reported Q3, 2019.
-Status: Not adopted.) - The MMU recommends that PJM explicitly state its policy on the use of transmission penalty factors including: the level of the penalty factors;

-the triggers for the use of the penalty factors; the appropriate line ratings to trigger the use of penalty factors; the allowed duration of the violation; the use of constraint relaxation logic; and when the transmission penalty factors will be used to set the shadow price.
+First reported 2019.
+Status: Not adopted.) - The MMU recommends that PJM explicitly state its policy on the use of transmission penalty factors including: the level of the penalty factors; the triggers for the use of the penalty factors; the appropriate line ratings to trigger the use of penalty factors; the allowed duration of the violation; the use of constraint relaxation logic; and when the transmission penalty factors will be used to set the shadow price.
 (Priority: Medium.
 First reported 2015.
+Status: Partially adopted 2020.) - The MMU recommends that PJM routinely review all transmission facility ratings and any changes to those ratings to ensure that the normal, emergency and load dump ratings used in modeling the transmission system are accurate and reflect standard ratings practice.
+(Priority: Low.
+First reported 2013.
+Status: Partially adopted.) - The MMU recommends that PJM not use closed loop interface or surrogate constraints to artificially override nodal prices based on fundamental LMP logic in order to: accommodate rather than resolve the inadequacies of the demand side resource capacity product; address the inability of the power flow model to incorporate the need for reactive power; accommodate rather than resolve the flaws in PJM's approach to scarcity pricing; or for any other reason.
+(Priority: Medium.
+First reported 2013.
+Status: Not adopted.) - The MMU recommends that PJM not use CT price setting logic to modify transmission line limits to artificially override the nodal prices that are based on fundamental LMP logic in order to reduce uplift.
+(Priority: Medium.
+First reported 2015.
+Status: Not adopted.) - The MMU recommends that if PJM believes it appropriate to implement CT price setting logic, PJM first initiate a stakeholder process to determine whether such modification is appropriate.
+PJM should file any proposed changes with FERC to ensure review.
+Any such changes should be incorporated in the PJM tariff.
+(Priority: Medium.
+First reported 2016.
 Status: Partially adopted.)